jnel-221/writin-read-mes/README.md

 ## Usage

 After installing dependencies and running NPM test, initiate the prompts by entering node index.js in the command line.
-Answer the questions that present in the command line to create your readme content (screenshots below of example app--app does not yet exist).
+Answer the questions that present in the command line to create your readme content.
+Edit content for typos/content after markdown generated (if needed)
+(Screenshots below of example app---app does not exist).

 Initiating app from command line:
 ![Calling application](./assets/images/initiating-app.png)